-“Do you have to pay FAFSA® back?”
+“Do you have to pay the financial aid you get from FAFSA® back?”
 It’s one of the lingering questions students have before they accept a financial aid package.

-Here’s a more in-depth look at your aid options and when repayment might be necessary.
+Here’s a more in-depth look at your financial aid options and when repayment might be necessary.

 What FAFSA® aid do you have to pay back?